Creators Blog Monetization & Paywalls

 The structure

 Most paywalls show two plans.
 Two-plan paywalls dominate at 41–60% across all categories.
 Health & Fitness leads at 60% two-plan.
-If you’re showing three plans, you’re in the minority — and three plans work best when the middle one is clearly the target (see the article on plan structure).
+If you’re showing three plans, you’re in the minority — but three plans work well when you use the middle one as a decoy.
+Nebula’s subscription tiers are a deliberate example: a weekly plan with a 3-day trial, a 3-month plan without a trial priced just below annual (the decoy), and an annual plan with the best value proposition.
+The 3-month plan isn’t a strong deal compared to annual — that’s the point.
+It makes the annual look like the obvious choice.

 The UI elements